RustPython/RustPython/tests/README.md

 # Test snippets

-This directory contains a set of test snippets which can be run in python.
+This directory contains two sets of test snippets which can be run in Python.
+The `snippets/` directory contains functional tests, and the `benchmarks/` directory contains snippets for use in benchmarking RustPython's performance.

 ## Running with CPython + RustPython